 You have a chance to save endangered species from dying in drift gillnets.
-Legislation in the U.S. Senate and House would require the California swordfish fishery to phase out the use of drift gillnets and facilitate the switch to cleaner fishing methods.
+Legislation has passed the U.S. Senate and is now under consideration in the House of Representatives that would require the California swordfish fishery to phase out the use of drift gillnets and facilitate the switch to cleaner fishing methods.

 We need to act fast to save marine life at risk of dying in drift gillnets.

-Tell your members of Congress to support legislation to end the use of drift gillnets in waters off California and protect at-risk species from being killed.
+Tell your Representative to support legislation to end the use of drift gillnets in waters off California and protect at-risk species from being killed.